 Leica Q Typ 116 versus Canon M5

 The Leica Q (Typ 116) and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in June 2015 and September 2016.
-The Q Typ 116 is a fixed lens compact, while the EOS M5 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (Q Typ 116) and an APS-C sensor.
+The Q Typ 116 is a fixed lens compact, while the M5 is a mirrorless interchangeable lens camera.
+The cameras are based on a full frame (Q Typ 116) and an APS-C (M5) sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The physical size and weight of the Leica Q Typ 116 and the Canon M5 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Leica Q Typ 116 and the Canon M5 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the Q Typ 116 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is somewhat smaller (1 percent) than the Leica Q Typ 116.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
-In this context, it is worth noting that neither the Q Typ 116 nor the EOS M5 are weather-sealed.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 and the Canon M5are of equal size.
+In this context, it is worth noting that neither the Q Typ 116 nor the M5 are weather-sealed.

 |Camera Body Specifications